How to get a graduate job in retail

 Campus events

 Employers visit campuses throughout the academic year.
-Check with your Careers Service for a schedule of events.
+Check with your careers service for a schedule of events.

 The milkround

 Retail organisations may recruit through the milkround system.
-Some companies will make presentations, often followed by an informal gathering.
+Some companies will hold presentations, often followed by an informal gathering.
 Attending these events will enable you to find out about companies’ activities, cultures, policies and recruitment practices.
 Employers generally hold first interviews on campus.

 Recruitment fairs